AdobeDocs/experience-manager-64.pt-BR/help/sites-classic-ui-authoring/dynamic-media-assets-adding-to-page.md

 content-type: reference
 discoiquuid: 331f4980-5193-4546-a22e-f27e38bb8250
 translation-type: tm+mt
-source-git-commit: cdec5b3c57ce1c80c0ed6b5cb7650b52cf9bc340
+source-git-commit: a3a160a0281c1ea2ca050c2c747d6a5ec1d952b3
+workflow-type: tm+mt
+source-wordcount: '1716'
+ht-degree: 56%

 ---

-# Adição de ativos de Mídia dinâmica a páginas{#adding-dynamic-media-assets-to-pages}
+# Adição de ativos do Dynamic Media a páginas{#adding-dynamic-media-assets-to-pages}

 To add the Dynamic Media functionality to assets you use on your websites, you can add the **[!UICONTROL Dynamic Media]** or **[!UICONTROL Interactive Media]** component directly on the page.
 You do this by entering [!UICONTROL Design] mode and enabling the dynamic media components.
 Em seguida, adicione esses componentes à página e adicionar ativos ao componente.
 A mídia dinâmica e os componentes de mídia interativa são inteligentes: eles sabem se você está adicionando uma imagem ou um vídeo, e as opções disponíveis mudam de acordo.